Used Car: 2009 Subaru Tribeca Review

 If you like the 2009 Subaru Tribeca but want better fuel economy or a roomier third row of seats, take a look at the highly-ranked 2009 Toyota Highlander.
 The Highlander’s base four-cylinder engine isn’t nearly as powerful as the Tribeca’s flat-six, but its fuel economy is very good for the class.
 The Highlander is also available with a V6 engine, and even when equipped with all-wheel drive, it gets better fuel economy than the Subaru.
 It also has great safety and reliability ratings.
 Reviewers appreciated the Highlander’s well-made interior and said that it’s a particularly good three-row SUV for families.

 Reviewers liked the 2009 Honda Pilot thanks to its refined interior, comfortable cabin and maneuverable performance.
-The Pilot matches the Tribeca’s safety and reliability ratings, but gets better fuel economy.
+The Pilot also gets better fuel economy than the Tribeca.